MacMittenss/SoleGrithm/replit.md

 ## Overview

 This is a SoleGrithm XR display technology website built with a full-stack TypeScript architecture.
-The project showcases a futuristic product marketing site featuring XR/AR display devices with modern animations, gradient effects, and interactive components.
-The application serves as a marketing platform for the SoleGrithm 2.0 product line including Pro, Ultra, and Essential variants.
+The project now integrates the original SoleGrithm Webflow website from GitHub with VITURE XR technology inspiration.
+The main site serves the SoleGrithm portfolio pages while maintaining access to the VITURE-inspired design at /viture.
+The application showcases a professional portfolio and XR technology platform with modern animations and interactive components.

 ## User Preferences